Lemifd/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

-# What happens when you type https://www.google.com in your browser and press Enter
+# What happens when you type Google.com in your browser and press enter??